RoosterDragon/Desktop-Ponies/Content/readme.txt

 Updated art:

 Updated Pinkie pie by DeathPony
-Apple Bumkin by Pony Noia
+Apple Bumpkin by Pony Noia
 Rover by Pony Noia
 Spot by Pony Noia
 Big Celestia's Images have been made all a uniform size to prevent "jumping" between animations.